Plum-Tree-Garden/JAVA/README.md

 typingTutor
 ----------

-**typingTutor** App that helps users learn typing without looking at keys. - Has onscreen keyboard display and highlights keys that are being pressed.
+    App that helps users learn typing without looking at keys. - Has onscreen keyboard display and highlights keys that are being pressed.

 hangman
 -------
-**Hangman** - Simple game of hangman with 20 pre-defined words chosen at random.
+    game of hangman with 20 pre-defined words chosen at random.